bangaloresolutionshub/essbase/Lab16/LabGuide16.md

 ## Overview – Understand Scenario

-* The exercises contained within this lesson will allow the user to get acquainted with different aspects of Scenario Management.
-The different aspects include the lightweight nature of sandboxes on the cube; the process involved with initiating Scenario Management and adding sandboxes; as well as, the workflow supported by Scenario Management.
+* he exercises in this lesson allow you to get acquainted with different aspects of scenario  management.
+The different aspects include the lightweight nature of sandboxes on the cube, the process involved with initiating Scenario Management and adding sandboxes, as well as the workflow supported by Scenario Management.

 * Scenarios are private work areas in which users can model different assumptions within the data and see the effect on aggregated results, without affecting the existing data.

 * Each scenario is a virtual slice of a cube in which one or more users can model data and then commit or discard the changes.

-In the following exercises, the lightweight nature of a sandbox will be on display.
-In this exercise we are going to learn about the sandbox dimension that is created when sandboxing is enabled in an application.
+The following exercises demonstrate the lightweight nature of sandboxes..
+In this exercise, we are going to learn about the sandbox dimension that is created when sandboxing is enabled in an application.

 ## Part 1 -	Create a Scenario-Enabled Sample cube